Skip to main content

 In general, you can sign up for Medicaid in two ways:

-You can also go to HealthCare.gov, take a short quiz, and see if you qualify for Medicaid or other health insurance options.
+You can also go to healthcare.gov, take a short quiz, and see if you qualify for Medicaid or other health insurance options.

 Dental care resources for those without insurance

-However, there are many ways you can still save money on dental care even if you don’t have insurance:
+Adults without dental insurance might have a hard time accessing dental care.
+But there are many ways you can save money on dental care even if you don’t have insurance:

 • Try negotiating.
 You may be able to lower your dental bill just by asking, or you can also request a payment plan.